ami-iit/awesome-urdf/README.md

 ### Extensions

-Several libraries and groups have extended the URDF format behind the official spec, a brief list is provided in the [`urdf-extensions.md`](urdf-extensions.md) file.
+Several libraries and groups have extended the URDF format beyond the official specs, a brief list is provided in the [`urdf-extensions.md`](urdf-extensions.md) file.

 ## Community